 For visiting artists (as well as for ourselves) we created a studio complex in an old stable block, cunningly named The Stables, which feature both individual studio spaces and communal workshops with a basic set of tools and machinery, as well as a large living area with cooking facilities.
 Artists stayed in a small cottage on the grounds of Great Brampton House, or if that was being used, with us in the spare room of the house we lived in.

-Around this time we had already been in loose discussions with artist Kieren Reed about the possibility of installing his piece Social Sculpture in the grounds of Great Brampton House.
-As the conversation developed it became clear to us all that the essence of what Kieren was trying to achieve with Social Sculpture could be imbued in a collaboration with him using the cabin-like structure as the lynchpin of our residency.
+We discussed with artist Kieren Reed the possibility of installing his piece Social Sculpture as the lynchpin of our residency.
 Practically, as a place for artists to stay, but more ephemerally perhaps as the woodland set idyl we ourselves had dreamed of when locating to Herefordshire to establish Down Stairs.

-We installed the work during the summer of 2013 in the grounds of Great Brampton.
+We installed the work during the summer of 2013.
 Adding the basics of running water and a toilet, along with minimal furnishings, Social Sculpture was then host to its initial two residents Elliot Burns, followed by Jonny Briggs.

 There is running cold water to a large butler sink, which can be used for washing or food preparation.